jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ### Sysdig environment

-You'll have received a login and password as well as what region to sign into for Sysdig from the facilitator.
+You'll have received a login and password for Sysdig from the facilitator.
 To sign into your environment:

 1. Open a web browser and go to https://sysdig.com
 1. Under the Log In dropdown on the top right of the page choose **AWS-AP-Sydney** under **Sysdig Secure** (NOTE: not Sysdig Monitor which we won't be looking at today)
     1. ![](instruction-images/sysdiglogin.png)
 1. Enter the email address and password you were provided for Sysdig and click the **Log in** button
-1. On the Customize your Sysdig experience screen just click the **Get into Sysdig** button in the lower right hand corner
+1. If you see the Customize your Sysdig experience screen, then click the **Get into Sysdig** button in the lower right hand corner to take you through to the **Home** screen

 ## Module 1 - Runtime Threat Detection and Prevention

-In our first module we'll be exploring Sysdig's capabilities around detecting - and even preventing - runtime threats.
+In our first module, we'll be exploring Sysdig's capabilities around detecting - and even preventing - runtime threats.

 Regardless of how an attacker gets in, they will do many of the same things - a predictable sequence of things best explained by the [MITRE ATT&CK Framework](https://attack.mitre.org/).
-Sysdig's threat research team runs a large fleet of honeypots around the world to learn first-hand all the things people do once they get in - and then continually update our library of [Rules](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-rules/) (what to look for) and [Managed Policies](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/) (collection of Rules to look for - and what to do when we find it) to alert all of our customers to those suspicious behaviors within their environments in real-time as they emerge.
+Sysdig's threat research team runs a large fleet of honeypots around the world to learn first-hand all the things people do once they get in - and then continually updates our library of [Rules](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-rules/) (what to look for) and [Managed Policies](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/) (what to do when we find it) on behalf of all of our customers.
+You can also make your own custom (Falco) Rules and/or Policies beyond what we offer if you'd like - this is fully transparent and based on opensource tooling/standards rather than a magic black box!

-Our agent(s) continually watch for the **Rules** against various streams of activity (defined in your **Policies**) and then fire **Events** when it sees them (with relevant context) in real-time.
-It can do so against these sources - with more coming soon such as from other popular cloud/SaaS services:
+Our agent(s) continually watch for the **Rules** against various streams of activity (defined in your **Policies**) and then fire **Events** when it sees them, with all the relevant context, in real-time.
+It can do so against these sources - with more coming soon such as from other popular cloud/SaaS services (such as GitHub, Okta, etc.):
 * Linux kernel System Calls of your Nodes/Containers
 * The Kubernetes Audit Trail
 * The audit trails of AWS, Azure and GCP